SneakyBugs/Blog/content/ansible-inventory-terraform/index.md

 and [a matching inventory plugin](https://github.com/ansible-collections/cloud.terraform/blob/main/docs/cloud.terraform.terraform_provider_inventory.rst) for defining inventory as Terraform resources.

-I'm migrating from my custom inventory plugins to this new official inventory plugin and Terraform provider duo, and it felt like there's not enough information about it around.
+I'm migrating from my custom inventory plugins to this new official inventory plugin and Terraform provider duo, and it feels like there's not enough information about it around.

 ## The instructions